mqtt-tools/mqttwarn/README.rst

 ============
 You'll need at least the following components:

-* Python 2.x.
-We tested it with 2.6 and 2.7.
-* Some more Python modules defined in the ``setup.py`` file.
-These will probably get installed automatically.
+* Python.
+The program should work on Python 2, Python 3 and PyPy.
 * An MQTT broker.
 We recommend Mosquitto_.
+* Some more Python modules to satisfy service dependencies defined in the ``setup.py`` file.

 .. _Mosquitto: https://mosquitto.org